flickleafy/askai_backstage_plugin/README.md

 This plugin strictly follows SOLID principles:

 ### Single Responsibility Principle (SRP)

 - Each service has one clear responsibility
 - `OllamaLLMService`: Only handles LLM operations
-- `VectorStore`: Only handles vector storage
+- `PgVectorStore` / `InMemoryVectorStore`: Only handles vector storage
 - `DocumentProcessor`: Only handles document processing
+- `RAGService`: Only orchestrates strategy execution
+- `SimpleRAGStrategy`: Only implements the simple RAG algorithm

 ### Open/Closed Principle (OCP)

 - Services are open for extension via interfaces
+- Easy to add new RAG strategies without modifying `RAGService`
+- Easy to add new vector stores by implementing `IVectorStore`
-- Easy to add new vector stores or LLM providers
+- Easy to add new LLM providers by implementing `ILLMService`
-- Implement `IVectorStore` for different backends
+- Strategy pattern enables adding techniques like:
+  - Hybrid retrieval (semantic + keyword)
+  - Re-ranking strategies
+  - Multi-query generation
+  - Agentic RAG
+  - Self-RAG with verification

 ### Liskov Substitution Principle (LSP)

 - All services implement interfaces
+- Any `IRAGStrategy` can replace another without breaking `RAGService`
+- Any `IVectorStore` implementation works with any strategy
-- Services can be swapped with implementations
+- Services can be swapped with alternative implementations

 ### Interface Segregation Principle (ISP)

 - Small, focused interfaces
+- `IRAGStrategy` defines only core RAG operations
+- `IVectorStore` defines only vector operations
 - Clients depend only on interfaces they use
+- No fat interfaces forcing unused methods

 ### Dependency Inversion Principle (DIP)

 - High-level modules depend on abstractions
-- `RAGService` depends on interfaces, not concrete implementations
+- `RAGService` depends on `IRAGStrategy`, not concrete strategies
+- `SimpleRAGStrategy` depends on `ILLMService` and `IVectorStore` interfaces
+- All dependencies are injected via constructors
+- Enables easy testing with mocks

 ## Vector Store Options